Tchoiria: History of research

 Tchoiria remains were first recovered as a part of the Joint Soviet-Mongolian Expeditions which took place in the Gobi Desert.
 They were described by Mikhail B. Efimov in 1975; basing his description on a partial cranium and some parts of the postaxial skeleton found at the Hühteeg Formation.
 He would make the type species T. namsari.
 Efimov would name two other Tchoiria species in the latter 20th century, T. magnus in 1979 and T. egloni in 1983.
 Both taxa were based on postcranial fossils that were also found in the Hühteeg Formation.
-These would later be redescribed as new members of neochoristodera by Efimov.
+These would later be redescribed as new members of Neochoristodera by Efimov.
 The second valid species of Tchoiria would be named in 2005 by Danial T. Ksepka.
 T. klauseni would be based on a partial skull and some postcranial material found at the Two Volcanoes locality of southern Mongolia.
-Efimov would place Tchoiria in the order choristodera in his original description.
-Later it would also be placed in suborder neochoristodera in 2007 by Ryoko Matsumoto.
-Matsumoto would declare the suborder monophyletic in his paper on the choristodere Monjurosuchus.
+Efimov would place Tchoiria in the order Choristodera in his original description.
+Later it would also be placed in suborder Neochoristodera in 2007 by Ryoko Matsumoto.
+Matsumoto would declare the suborder monophyletic in her paper on the choristodere Monjurosuchus.
 Tchoiria was the first choristodere known from Asia and has been used in many morphological and environmental studies based on the order since its original description.

 There has been a total of four species of Tchoiria named, but as of 2023, only two are considered valid.
 T. magnus was moved to the genus Ikechosaurus in 1981 and T. egloni was moved to the new genus Irenosaurus in 1988.
 These two taxa were moved due to morphological differences when compared to the T. namsari.

-Description:
+Description

 Skull

 The skull of Tchoiria is similar to other neochoristoderes in having a flared postorbital region, an elongated and narrow snout, and having small orbits.
-The skull is also very flattened like other members of neochoristodera.
+The skull is also very flattened like other members of Neochoristodera.
 The nasals have also fused into a single element.
 The teeth of Tchoiria are conical in shape and decrease in size further back in the skull.
 They also curve medially and have vertical, parallel lines.
 The orbits have a raised rim surrounding them and are very rough in texture.
 Like other diapsid reptiles, Tchoiria has two temporal fenestrae behind the orbit.
 The snout is shorter than the Champsosaurus but still longer than other choristoderes.
 Other skull traits include a shortened lower jaw symphysis, a broader and shorter rostrum, and the posterior displacement of mandibular articulation.

 T. namsari is the type species and is known from the Hühteeg Formation of Mongolia.
 The other species, T. klauseni is known from the Two Volcanoes locality of southern Mongolia.
 T. klauseni was separated from T. namsari by the number of teeth in both the maxilla and the dentary.
 T. namsari is known to have more teeth, 60 in the maxilla and 17 in the symphyseal portion of the dentary, while T. klausnei has a smaller number of them, 34 in the maxilla and 12 in the symphyseal portion of the dentary.